 - Categorize Your Skills: Organize your skills section into logical categories, such as technical skills, soft skills, and industry-specific skills.
 This makes it easier for recruiters to quickly scan your skills and identify the relevant keywords.

 - List Skills Concisely: List your skills concisely, avoiding unnecessary repetition.
-For example, instead of listing "Microsoft Excel, Microsoft Word, Microsoft PowerPoint," simply list "Microsoft Office Suite."
+As an example, instead of listing "Microsoft Excel, Microsoft Word, Microsoft PowerPoint," simply list "Microsoft Office Suite."

 - Tailor Your Résumé to Each Job: